Explore Ontario Tourism, Favourite Things to Do

 15. Niagara Falls & Parks Garden Trail

 A popular thing to do is bike the Garden Trail on your way to the falls.
-Make sure to at least take a stroll in the park when you are in the area.
+Make sure to take a stroll in the park when you are in the area.
 This is a nice spot to escape the crowds and find some shade before continuing sight-seeing!

 Use our quote program at the top of this page to browse and compare prices.
 For one-way RV Rental options, choose your ideal pick-up and drop-off locations from the drop down menus.